nearform/nscale-workshop/nscale-intro.md

 ### Deploying the container
 Lets deploy the container that we just built, run:

-	nsd revsion deploy nscale <revisionid>
+	nsd revision deploy nscale <revisionid>

-giving the revsion id from the top of the revision list. nscale will now deploy the container.
+giving the revision id from the top of the revision list. nscale will now deploy the container.
 You can check that the deploy went OK by running:

 	docker ps